garystafford/creative-analysis-claude-bedrock/README.md

 ### 1. Using a Well-engineered Prompt for Analysis

 Prompt optimized by model in advance.
-No external source of knowledge used.
 Provides an analysis of the uploaded print advertisements.
 Upload [Mercedes-Benz_advertisements.jpg](Mercedes-Benz_advertisements.jpg).

 ```text
 Analyze these four print advertisements for Mercedes-Benz sedans, two in English and two in German.
 Identify at least 5 common creative elements that contribute to their success.
 Examine factors such as: